sut-ai/notes/notebooks/19_intro_to_mdp/index.md

 ### Formalization

-By combining the concepts which were explained above the complete formulation for Markov Decision Process is achieved as below.
+By combining the concepts which were explained above the complete formulation for MDP is achieved as below.

 - A set of possible states $S$.
 - A set of possible actions $A$.